typedb/typedb/docs/pages/academy/1-GRAKN-intro/1-grakn-intro.md

 ---
 title: Introduction to Grakn
 keywords: getting started
-last_updated: September 2017
+last_updated: April 2018
-summary: This is a brief introduction to what a knowledge graph system is, what is Grakn and the broad topics that will be covered into the Grakn Academy.
+summary: This is a brief introduction to what a knowledge graph system is, how Grakn fits into the picture and the broad topics that will be covered in later parts of the Grakn Academy.
 tags: [getting-started]
 sidebar: academy_sidebar
 permalink: ./academy/grakn-intro.html